Non-Disclosure Agreement

 • Analyses, compilations or other derivatives of the above

-• Keep it secret: treat all Confidential Information with the same level of care as your own, and at least reasonable care.
+• Keep it secret: treat all Confidential Information with the same level of care as our own, and at least reasonable care.

 • Use it only for the agreed purpose: evaluating or pursuing our potential business relationship.

-• Don’t pass it on: no disclosure to third parties without prior written consent—except to your team, advisers or contractors who need to know, provided they’re bound by similar confidentiality obligations.
+• Don’t pass it on: no disclosure to third parties without prior written consent—except to our team, advisers or contractors who need to know, provided they’re bound by similar confidentiality obligations.

 Exceptions